Our campaign to make social care free at the end of life

 The government in England says it sees 'much merit' in making social care free for everybody at the end of their life.
 Over the summer of 2012 they offered the chance to feed back on proposals made in the Care and Support White Paper and the draft Care and Support Bill.

-More than 7,800 of you backed our response to this by signing our open letter calling for government to make sure free social care at the end of life remains a priority as it takes forward plans to reform the social care system.
-You can read our consultation response here.
+More than 7,800 of you backed our response to this by signing our open letter calling for the government to make sure free social care at the end of life remains a priority as it takes forward plans to reform the social care system.
+You can read our consultation response here [PDF].

 How you can help